hendrikschippers/CNI-Cell-Tracker/README.md

 # CNI-Cell-Tracker
 !!!!
 Work in Progress !!!!

 The **CNI-Cell-Tracker** is an Android application that can be used for active and passive mobile network measurements.
-It is able to display and log network, mobility informations provided by the Android API.
+It is able to display and log network and mobility informations provided by the Android API.
 In addition to that, data rate measurements using **iPerf** and latency measurements can be periodically executed.
-The obatained data can then be saved to several comma-seperated value(.csv) files.
+The obatained data can be saved to several comma-seperated value(.csv) files.

-An extensive measurement campaign has been conducted with the help of this application.
-The resulting logs are located in the folder *measurements*
+An extensive 5G NSA measurement campaign has been conducted with the help of this application.
+The resulting logs are located in the folder *measurements*.
+These can be used for machine learning and statistical analysis.

 ## Usage of the Provided Measurement Data
 The measurement data consits of three different log types: the combined log, the cell log, the neighboring cell log, the ping log and the iPerf transfer log.